wormhole-foundation/wormhole-docs/learn/fast-transfers.md

 Problem Addressed
 Liquidity Fragmentation: The Wormhole token bridge causes significant liquidity fragmentation.
 Example: Transferring native USDC from Solana and Arbitrum to Sui results in two different tokens on Sui.
 Multiple Native Tokens: Tokens like USDC are natively deployed on multiple chains.
 This creates fragmentation when the same token is transferred across different chains.
+-->

+**Liquidity Fragmentation**

+One of the significant challenges in cross-chain asset transfers is liquidity fragmentation.
+This issue arises primarily due to the use of wrapped tokens, such as those facilitated by the Wormhole token bridge.
+When transferring assets like USDC across different blockchain networks, the process often results in the creation of multiple versions of the same token on various chains.
+For example, transferring native USDC from Solana and Arbitrum to Sui could result in two different tokens being created on Sui, leading to fragmented liquidity pools.

+This fragmentation creates inefficiencies in the market, as liquidity is scattered across multiple versions of the same token rather than being concentrated in a single, cohesive pool.
+This not only complicates liquidity management but also makes it more challenging for users and developers to move assets across chains without encountering delays, increased costs, or the risk of slippage.

+**Solution Provided by Fast Transfers**

+Fast Transfers address the issue of liquidity fragmentation by adopting a hub-and-spoke model with Solana as the central hub.
+Instead of spreading liquidity across multiple chains, Fast Transfers consolidate liquidity on the Solana hub chain.
+This approach ensures that all transfers, regardless of the source or destination chain, are routed through a single, unified liquidity pool on Solana.

+By concentrating liquidity in one place, Fast Transfers eliminate the need for multiple versions of the same token across different chains.
+This not only reduces fragmentation but also enhances the efficiency and reliability of cross-chain transfers.
+Additionally, the use of the Cross-Chain Transfer Protocol (CCTP) and Native Token Transfers (NTT) within the Fast Transfers framework ensures that assets are transferred quickly and securely, without the typical delays associated with finality times on various chains.

+In summary, Fast Transfers solve the liquidity and finality challenges inherent in cross-chain transfers by centralizing liquidity, reducing token fragmentation, and streamlining the transfer process.
+This makes it easier for developers to build cross-chain applications that are both efficient and user-friendly, ultimately improving the overall experience for users moving assets across different blockchain networks.